 It is important to know that your clinical file must be complete before you can order donor sperm.
 It is your responsibility to check with the coordination department that your file is complete.

 To help you select a donor that most closely resembles you, you will have access to certain information, such as the donor’s hair colour, eye colour, and height.
-The donor’s blood type is also provided (see table below for more information).
+The donor’s blood type is also provided.

 We all carry 5-6 silent genetic mutations.